Pikeview, Colorado

-Railroad station
+History

 The town of Pikeview, which began as a Denver and Rio Grande Western Railroad station by 1896.
 It was named for the scenic view of Pikes Peak 10 mi away.
 The Denver and Rio Grande Railroad station was situated at a confluence on Monument Creek, north of the Roswell junction and south from the 1875 Husted station.

-Colorado Springs water system

 Two Pike View Reservoirs, which were part of the extension of Colorado Springs Irrigation System to Monument Creek, were constructed in 1894.

-Town

 A school house was built in Pikeview 1 mi north of the station by 1903.
 The Pikes View Coal Mine was the same distance from the station.
 The post office was 4 mi south of the station.
 By 1906, the station included a depot, a pond, and a road intersection of the north-south Monument Valley Highway (now Interstate 25) with a road west to Rampart Range.

 Pikeview Coal Mine

 A shaft was sunk in late 1896 and the main coal was discovered at what would be the Pikeview Mine, also called the Carlton Mine, on January 1, 1897.
 The Pikeview Mine is a slope mine, which uses the room-and-pillar method to extract coal.

 In the early 1900s, there was a mass exodus of people from Southern Europe.
 Many immigrants to the United States headed for the mining towns of Colorado—like Pikeview, Papeton, and Franceville—directly after having entered the country.
 Many of the mine workers were Greek, and when the men went on strike in 1913 a man named Louis Tikas who worked for the United Mine Workers went to the mine to work undercover and take affidavits of workers regarding working conditions.
 The workers may have been prompted to return to work and await a coordinated union walkout because most of the Pikeview miners returned to work after a few days at the same pay rate.

 In a letter dated August 28, 1913, Tikas summarized that there were 350 Greek men working in the Southern Fields, which included Pikeview, Las Animas County and Huerfano County mines.
 There had been 13 men killed on the job and many more that had been injured since January 1, 1913.
 Affidavits taken by a Greek-speaking individual was important, otherwise information about the immigrants was often overlooked by government and company reports.
 They also paid very high prices for goods from the company stores, had seen the scales that weighed coal significantly under-report the mined coal per coal car, did not receive good medical treatment, and were dissuaded from seeing attorneys while in the hospital.